Reverse Curl Muscle Activation: Benefits and Techniques for Serious Lifters (Barbell vs Dumbbells)

 Flexor Pollicis Longus (Thumb Flexor)

-Finally, the last of the reverse curl muscles worked is the flexor pollicis longus.
+Lastly, the reverse curl also engages the flexor pollicis longus muscle.
 This is another deep forearm muscle that is engaged during a reverse curl due to the flexion of the thumb to form a cylindrical grasp.

 This muscle also contributes to grip strength and is engaged when a lifter utilizes a barbell or dumbbells.

-What Muscles Do Underhand Curls Work vs What Do Reverse Curls Work?
+Underhand Curls Muscle Work vs Reverse Curls Muscle Work

 Underhand curls and reverse curls are vastly different when it comes to the way they are performed.
 They will even feel very different when engaging in the two exercises themselves.
 That being said, there is some overlap between the standard, underhand curl and the reverse curl muscles worked.